 Recipe Tips and Tricks

 - Sear in batches.
-You don't want to crowd the pan when browning the stew meat as that'll lead to more of a steaming situation.
+You don't want to crowd the pan when browning the stew meat as that'll lead to the meat steaming and not properly browning.
 Sear it in two (or more) batches so each piece gets a chance to brown nicely.

 - Don't skip deglazing.
 All that burnt stuff on the bottom of the pan is delicious.
 It's called fond and provides a ton of flavor to this Guinness beef stew.